Viva-con-Agua/pool2-deployment-scripts/README.md

 Parameter | Function
 --- | ---
-run | setup the docker and start it in the pool2-network start | start a stoppt docker stop | stops the docker rm | delete the docker logs | show docker logs
+run | setup the docker and start it in the pool2-network start | start a stopped dockr stop | stops the docker rm | delete the docker logs | show docker logs